guardian/dotcom-rendering/dotcom-rendering/README.md

 [Source](https://theguardian.design) is the Guardian's design system.
 For detailed and up-to-date information on how to use it, see the [Source guide](https://github.com/guardian/csnx/blob/main/docs/source/README.md).

-For a high-level overview of some of the key ideas behind the design of the Dotcom website, see [design.theguardian.com](https://design.theguardian.com/).
-This resource was made in 2018 and is not maintained so it <strong>should not be taken as authoritative</strong> on details, but most of it still applies and it gives a very quick and visual overview.
-It also provides an explanation of some journalism- or Guardian-specific terms that you might see in the codebase, like 'kicker' and 'standfirst'.

 ### Concepts

 There are some concepts to learn, that will make working with Dotcom Rendering clearer: